-lated work is given in Section II.
+The remainder of this paper is organized as follows.
+Related work is given in Section II.
 The proposed algorithm is presented in Section III.
 We demonstrate the validity and applicability of our method with simulations in Section IV and finally conclude in Section V.

-II.
-RELATED WORK
+2. RELATED WORK

-Positioning in WSNs and WSANs has been attracting significant interest in the last decade due to the realization of lowcost and multifunctional sensor nodes and their deployments in both indoor and outdoor environments [5].
-Although the positioning is significantly important in most of the deployed systems, implementation of algorithms is challenging since the positioning techniques in WSANs have their particular constraints.
-For instance the deployment areas are generally complex and they have issues such as accessibility, line-of sight, and so on.
+Positioning in WSNs and WSANs has been attracting significant interest in the last decade due to the realization of low-cost and multifunctional sensor nodes and their deployments in both indoor and outdoor environments [5].
+Although the positioning is significantly important in most of the deployed systems, implementation of the algorithms is challenging since the positioning techniques in WSANs have their particular constraints.
+For instance, the deployment areas are generally complex and they have issues such as accessibility, line-of sight, and so on.
 The measurement method for the positioning algorithm also needs to be selected according to the environment, the limited capabilities of the sensor nodes and the conditions of the scenario.
 The heterogeneous node structure of WSANs is yet another challenge and requires a clear differentiation in the roles of the nodes in the network.

-The proposed algorithms in this field make use of various approaches such as graph theory [6], multidimensional scaling [7], distance vectors (DV) [8], particle filters (e.g. [9], [10], [11]), recursive systems [12] and genetic algorithms [13].
-These methods utilize diverse measurement techniques, the main types of which are time of arrival (ToA) [14], angle of arrival (AoA) [15], [16], received signal strength (RSS) [17], and distance related measurements.
+The proposed algorithms in this field make use of various approaches such as graph theory [6], multidimensional scaling [7], distance vectors (DV) [8], particle filters (e.g. [9, 10, 11]), recursive systems [12] and genetic algorithms [13].
+These methods utilize diverse measurement techniques, the main types of which are time of arrival (ToA) [14], angle of arrival (AoA) [15, 16], received signal strength (RSS) [17], and distance related measurements.